mangalam-research/wed/tech_notes.rst

 typing.
 The browsers also fire ``input`` and ``composition{start,update,end}`` events, which are also nearly useless.
 The ``input`` event does not state what was done to the data.
-The ``composition{start,update,end}`` event indicate that composition happened.
-In theory the ``data`` parameter should hold the data being changed, but on Chrome 29 the ``compositionend`` event has a blank data when entering the Chinese character for wo3 ("I").
+The ``composition{start,update,end}`` events indicate that composition happened.
+In theory the ``data`` parameter should hold the data being changed, but on Chrome 29 the ``compositionend`` event has a blank ``data`` field when entering the Chinese character for wo3 ("I").

 There's an additional complication in that these events can happen when the user wants to **edit** a composed character rather than delete or add text.
 Suppose that we are editing the string "livré" to read "livre".
 The way to do it without composition is in two
-operations: delete the "é" and insert "e" (or vice-versa).
+operations: delete the "é" and insert "e" (or in the reverse order).
 However, with composition a character can be transformed into another character by one atomic change on the data.
 A composition method could make the change by replacing "é" with "e" as one operation, without there being a deletion followed by an insertion.
 The character itself is